 Share a little bit about yourself (Where are you from, what years did you attend RPI, etc.?)

 I was born in China and immigrated to the U.S. when I was twelve.
-I didn’t speak any English at the beginning and picked it up soon after.
-I had been living in Queens, NY until I attended RPI in Fall 2011.
+I didn’t speak any English at the beginning, but my language proficiency grew fairly quickly.
+I lived in Queens, NY until I enrolled at RPI in Fall 2011.

 What do you like to do for fun?

-Ever since I studied abroad in London I fell in love with traveling, I’ve been to 12 countries so far.
-I am also a big foodie who loves to cook as well.
-In my spare time, I like to hang out with friends, exercise, and to be outdoors.
+Ever since I studied abroad in London, I fell in love with traveling.
+I’ve traveled to 12 countries so far!
+I am also a big foodie and love to cook.
+In my spare time, I like to hang out with friends, exercise, and be outdoors.

 What do you do professionally?
 How did you choose this path?
 Where does your motivation derive from?

 I am currently in the consulting industry working for Accenture, and my client is the federal government.
 I use agile delivery to enhance and modernize one of the government’s legacy systems.
-I chose consulting because the unique opportunity to try out different industries roles in a short period.
-I want to find out what my interest is and what I want to do in life.
-Consulting is intellectually challenging, you get to work with very smart teammates and constantly think outside of the box to come up with innovative solutions for clients.
-I am not too sure where exactly my motivation derives from, but my sisters would joke and say middle child syndrome.
-I have always been motivated to strive for success ever since I was little and maybe it’s because I am a perfectionist.
+I chose consulting because it allows me to try out different industry roles in a short period which is a unique opportunity.
+Consulting is intellectually challenging.
+It affords you the opportunity to work with very smart teammates and constantly think outside of the box to come up with innovative client solutions.
+I am not too sure where exactly my motivation derives from, but my sisters joke and say [I have] middle child syndrome.
+I have always been motivated to strive for success ever since I was little.
+Maybe it’s because I am a perfectionist.

 When selecting colleges, what stood out about RPI?

 There were three reasons I chose RPI.
-First, it was far/close enough from NYC that it gave me the flexibility to go home if I liked.
-Second, I was one of the four people in the country to receive a $100K scholarship competition and, along with many other scholarships, I was able to attend RPI for free.
+First, it was close to NYC which gave me the flexibility to go home if I wanted.
+Second, I was one of the four people in the country to receive a $100K scholarship competition and with my other scholarships I was able to attend RPI for free.
 Third, RPI has an excellent engineering reputation, and I like the faculty to student ratio size.
-Therefore, I chose RPI due to the proximity to NYC, full ride, and reputation.
+Therefore, I chose RPI due to the proximity to NYC, my full ride, and the Institute’s reputation.

 How was your RPI experience?

 My RPI experience was fantastic!
 I learned and grew so much during the four years.
 RPI’s faculty is best, very approachable, always willing to help you and answer any questions you have.
-RPI does an outstanding job in helping students get industry experience before your graduation, which made finding a full-time job much easier.
-Even though I went study abroad at University College London in fall of my senior year when most students were interviewing for full-time jobs, I had no trouble finding a job during spring.
-In fact, I got an experienced position working as the Department Process Manager with nine people reporting to me.
+RPI does an outstanding job in helping students get industry experience before graduation, which personally made finding a full-time job much easier.
+Even though I studied abroad at University College London during the fall semester of my senior year when most students were interviewing for full-time jobs, I had no trouble finding a job when I returned in the spring.
+In fact, I landed a position working as the Department Process Manager with nine people reporting to me.
 It’s all because the opportunities RPI provided.
-I worked as a Research Assistant during the summer of my freshman year, interned as a Process Engineer in summer of my sophomore year, and interned as a Technical Marketer in summer of my junior year.
+I worked as a summer Research Assistant following my freshman year, interned as a Process Engineer the summer after my sophomore year, and served as a Technical Marketer the summer following my junior year.

 What is your favorite memory from RPI?

-My favorite memory from RPI is establishing my organization called Society of Asian Scientists and Engineers (SASE) during my junior year.
-Being the Founder and 1st President of SASE was not an easy task especially launching it in one semester and balancing it academically with my most advanced courses.
-But I knew it would make a huge difference to the community and students will benefit tremendously, so I moved forward with the support of faculty and peers.
-SASE’s mission is to provide events and support aimed at improving professional skills, increasing network visibility, and encouraging diversity within the community.
-I am proud to leave a legacy at RPI and seeing SASE Rensselaer continue to grow.
+My favorite memory from RPI is establishing an organization called Society of Asian Scientists and Engineers (SASE) during my junior year.
+Being the Founder and 1st President of SASE was not an easy task, especially since I launched and balanced it with my most advanced courses in one semester.
+But I knew it would make a huge difference to the community and students would benefit tremendously, so I moved forward with the support of the faculty and my peers.
+SASE’s mission is to provide events and support aimed at improving professional skills, increasing network visibility, and encouraging diversity.
+I am proud to have left a legacy at RPI and getting to see SASE Rensselaer continue to grow.